chester-tan/chester-tan.github.io/index.md

 I'm a researcher studying complex systems, and I'm interested in many things including complexity science, network science, physics, free and open source software, and much more!

-I'm currently a research assistant at the National University of Singapore working with [Cynthia Siew](https://csqsiew.netlify.app/) on studying Singapore-English (Singlish) through the lens of network science and psycholinguistics, inspired primarily by the [Small World of Words project](https://smallworldofwords.org/en/project/home).

 I'm currently a PhD student with [Ingo Scholtes](https://www.ingoscholtes.net/) at the chair of [Machine Learning for Complex Networks](https://www.informatik.uni-wuerzburg.de/ml4nets/team/) at Julius-Maximilians-Universität Würzburg.

 I was previously at Imperial College London where I did an MSci in \"Physics with Theoretical Physics\", and studied complex systems with some wonderful people at the [Centre for Complexity Science](https://www.imperial.ac.uk/complexity-science) including [Max Falkenberg](https://orcid.org/0000-0002-2986-2494) and [Tim Evans](http://netplexity.org/) and [Kim Christensen](https://www.imperial.ac.uk/people/k.christensen).